bengm/sonic-rails/README.md

 # Sonic Rails
-A AngularJS + Ruby on Rails app to control Sonic Pi
+AngularJS + Ruby on Rails app to control Sonic Pi

 ## Installation
 *Windows Users should perform the following steps using the Git Shell*